San Diego Sexual Harassment Lawyer

 Reach out to our San Diego, California offices by filling out our online form or by calling (619) 516-8166.
 When you’re not sure where to turn, you can turn to us.

-What Defines Workplace Sexual Harassment?
+What Defines Workplace Sexual Harassment in San Diego?

 Sexual harassment in the workplace is constituted as any type of unwelcome request, conduct, or sexual advance based on gender or sex discrimination.
 It is a form of sexual discrimination that creates an intimidating, hostile, or offensive work environment and violates state and federal laws.

-Sexual harassment can be implicit (subtle) or explicit, and typically falls under one of two categories:
+Sexual harassment can be implicit (subtle) or explicit and typically falls under one of two categories:

 • Quid pro quo: This is a Latin term meaning “this for that.”
 In the workplace, this type of sexual harassment happens when conditions are placed on a person’s career or terms of employment in exchange for demanded favors (i.e., “I’ll give you this for doing that”).
-It can include threats of adverse action if the person doesn’t comply with the conditions, and sometimes promises favorable actions if the person does.
+It can include threats of adverse action if the person doesn’t comply with the conditions and sometimes promises favorable actions if the person does.
 One example would be offering paid time off to a subordinate, but only in exchange for a sexual favor.

 • Hostile work environment: A hostile environment occurs when a person is subjected to offensive, unwanted, and unsolicited comments or conduct of a sexual nature.
 It brings the topic of sex or gender into the workplace in any number of forms and might include nonviolent, gender-biased sexual behaviors.
 This can include degrading comments about a particular gender and can occur in multiple settings, including via email.